-Our board of directors authorized us to declare distributions for the period from October 1, 2014 through May 31, 2015.
-Distributions for shares of our common stock have been or will be calculated based on stockholders of record each day in an amount equal to \$0.001575342 per share, per day.
+Our board of directors authorized us to declare distributions for the period from October 1, 2014 through August 31, 2015.
+Distributions for shares of our common stock have been or will be calculated based on stockholders of record each day in an amount equal to \$0.001575342 per Class A Share, per day.
 All distributions were or will be paid in cash or reinvested in shares of our common stock for those participating in our distribution reinvestment plan and will be paid or issued, respectively, on the first business day following the completion of the month to which they relate.
-Distributions paid to stockholders (including those reinvested in shares pursuant to our distribution reinvestment plan) during the three months ended March 31, 2015 were \$78,564.
+Distributions paid to stockholders (including those reinvested in shares pursuant to our distribution reinvestment plan) during the three and six months ended June 30, 2015 were \$425,152 and \$503,716, respectively.

-In addition to the distributions described above, our board of directors has authorized special stock dividends as of daily record dates for the period from October 1, 2014 through May 31, 2015.
-Stock dividends for our common stock have been or will be calculated based on stockholders of record each day in an amount equal to 0.0000273973 of a share of common stock per share, per day.
-Shares issued related to our stock dividends were or will be issued on the first business day of the month following the quarter to which they relate.
+In addition to the distributions described above, our board of directors has authorized special stock dividends as of daily record dates for the period from October 1, 2014 through June 30, 2015.
+Stock dividends for our common stock were calculated based on stockholders of record each day in an amount equal to 0.0000273973 of a Class A Share per share, per day.
+Shares issued related to our stock dividends were issued on the first business day of the month following the quarter to which they related.

 We have not generated sufficient cash flow from operations to fully fund distributions paid.
 Therefore, particularly in the earlier part of the Offering, some or all of our distributions have been and may continue to be paid from other sources, such as proceeds from our debt financings, proceeds from the Offering, cash advances by our Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets.
-For example, for the three months ended March 31, 2015, 100% of our distributions were funded with cash flows from financing activities, which includes offering proceeds.
-In addition, the Advisor waived \$129,524 of asset management fees otherwise payable to it for the three months ended March 31, 2015, in order to more closely align the amount of distributions paid with our operations.
+For example, for the six months ended June 30, 2015, we funded 79% of total distributions with cash flows from operating activities and 21% were funded with cash flows from financing activities, which includes offering proceeds.
+Our Advisor has agreed to waive asset management fees for each of the quarters ended March 31, 2015, June 30, 2015 and September 30, 2015, to the extent that our MFFO is less than our distributions declared for each of the respective quarters.
+Since MFFO exceeded distributions declared to our stockholders during the three months ended June 30, 2015, no asset management fees were waived by our Advisor for this period.
+However, our Advisor waived \$129,524 in asset management fees payable to it during the three months ended March 31, 2015.
 We have not placed a cap on the amount of our distributions that may be paid from any of these sources.